PataphysicalSociety/soupault.app/site/tips-and-tricks/faq.md

 or ~3.2s with logging disabled.

-All in all, the UNIX-way approach with delegating some processing steps to external programs does have its cost, but for all but the largest websites it's not going to be a problem.
+All in all, the UNIX-way approach with delegating some processing steps to external programs does have its cost, but it's only going to be a problem for really large websites.

 <h3 id="themes">Are there themes?</h3>

-The problem with typical SSG/CMS "themes" is that they aren't really themes—most often they contain a mix of formatting, styling, and _logic_.
+The problem with typical SSG/CMS "themes" is that they aren't really themes — most often they contain a mix of formatting, styling, and _logic_.
 Essentially, they are _applications_ written on top of a _framework_.

 One reason why many SSG frameworks rely heavily on theme catalogs is that writing a working website from scratch